-PRE-REQUISITES: A course on Programming for Problem Solving
+PRE-REQUISITES: A course on Programming in C and Data Structures.

-COURSE DESCRIPTION: Introduction to Object Oriented Programming, Classes and Objects; Inheritance, Packages, Interfaces; Exception handling, Multithreading; Collection Classes; Applets, Swings, Event handling.
+COURSE DESCRIPTION: Introduction to Object Oriented Programming, Classes and Objects; Inheritance, Packages, Interfaces; Exception handling, Multithreading; Collection Classes; Swings, Event handling.

 COURSE OUTCOMES: After successful completion of this course, the students will be able to: